rytc/gssg/README.md

 ## TODOs
 - Blog post support
-- If a file exists in the "public/" directory that no longer exists in the "static" directory, the delete it
+- If a file exists in the "public/" directory that no longer exists in the "static" directory, delete it